1. What is chiropractic?

 19. How often should I come for treatment?

 Every case is different.
 You will however be given an indication of the number of treatments anticipated during your initial consultation, together with the time span between each one.

-I already finished a course of chiropractic treatment, why do I need a regular chiropractic check ups?
+20. I have already finished a course of chiropractic treatment, why do I need regular chiropractic check-ups?

-Our chiropractors may recommend a check-up every two to three months depending on your original complaint and your lifestyle.
-We call this maintenance treatment and it helps to keep you in good shape and reduce the chances of a future relapse.
+Our chiropractors may recommend a check-up every two to three months, depending on your original complaint and your lifestyle.
+We call this maintenance treatment; it helps to keep you in good shape and reduce the chances of a future relapse.